Pharmacy Care

 • are dehydrated

 Sometimes aspirin and NSAIDs can cause side effects.
-It is important to take these products with a glass of water and food to minimise heartburn.
+It is important to take these products after eating and with a glass of water to minimise heartburn.
 If you develop indigestion, or unusual or increased bleeding or bruising, stop taking them and talk to your pharmacist.

 [GENERAL SALE]